-Insurance Claims: Connecting the Dots
+Automated Claims Management: Connecting the Dots

-By connecting the dots in the claims process you can really improve customer experience and reduce your cost per claim.
+By connecting the dots in the claims process you can improve customer experience and reduce your cost per claim.

 In addition to customer experience, fraud detection is an increasingly important aspect of managing a claim.
 With the pandemic pushing more people than ever into financial hardship, claims fraud numbers are expected to rise.
 Telehealth visits have increased exponentially, opening up the health insurance industry to regulatory concerns and an increase in claims.
 Auto theft and fire instances tend to go up when the GDP goes down.
-It’s likely that the biggest increases will be in opportunistic fraud which may be more difficult to detect.
+The biggest increases will likely be in opportunistic fraud which may be more difficult to detect.
 In recent news from the Insurance Fraud Bureau (IFB), there is one insurance scam per minute happening in the UK.

 Digitizing elements of the claims journey helps up to a point.
-For example, providing a portal or app for customers to report claims ensures that the relevant data and documentation is collected upfront and in a consistent way.
+For example, providing a portal or app for customers to report claims ensures that the relevant data and documentation are collected upfront and in a consistent way.
 Using AI to detect fraudulent documents identifies fraud much earlier in the claim and reduces the cost associated with claims fraud.
 But even when such new technology is introduced, how is the output processed and passed on to initiate the next step?

 An intelligent automation platform such as Blue Prism has tools that can help to map out your claims processes across the entire journey.
-By diving into your existing processes, you can identify where bottlenecks occur, where tasks take the most time, if there is specialist technology needed, where the most costs are incurred and where customer experience failures are occurring.
+By diving into your existing processes, you can identify where bottlenecks occur, where tasks take the most time if there is specialist technology needed, where the most costs are incurred, and where customer experience failures are occurring.

 Additionally, you’ll be able to use this information to start the process of standardization across your claims division.
 First for individual lines of business and then across the portfolio.
 A report from McKinsey – Successfully Reducing Operating Costs - revealed that process standardization across an organization helps to significantly reduce operating costs.